Jalalx/jalalx.github.io/_posts/2021-03-01-be-productive-using-bash-scripts-on-windows-part-2.md

 ### WARNING: Copying sensitive data like production environemnt access tokens to clipboard using automated tools is a risky thing.
 Consider checking the clipboard tool source code to make sure it does only what it meant to do.
 Also, remember to use these pranctices for development environment only.

-In the [previous post](/be-productive-using-bash-scripts-on-windows-part-1/) we had a script that gets username and password and automatically obtains a access_token and puts it in the system's clipboard.
+In the [previous post](/be-productive-using-bash-scripts-on-windows-part-1/) we had a script that gets username and password and automatically obtains an `access_token` and writes it to the system's clipboard.
 But how it actually works?

 ```sh
 #!/bin/sh